 Declarations for school based staff are processed in the school.
 Staff in non-school locations should forward their declarations to Corporate People Services for processing.

-An employee with a Higher Education Loan Program (HELP) or Student Financial Supplement Scheme (SFSS) debt must indicate on the TFN Declaration that they have this debt.
+An employee with a Student Support and Training Loan debt must indicate on the TFN Declaration that they have a study loan debt.
 The payroll system will automatically calculate tax deductions each fortnight in order to repay this debt.
-An employee who wishes to make additional payments to meet their HELP or SFSS debt should make extra payments directly to the ATO.
+An employee who wishes to make additional payments to meet their STSL debt should make extra payments directly to the ATO.

 A rebate can only be claimed on a TFN Declaration form where the employee is claiming the tax-free threshold.
 A rebate reduces the amount of tax an employee is required to pay.
 A withholding declaration is also required when claiming these rebates.
 For more information regarding available rebates and eligibility contact the ATO.